USER MANUAL 65UF7769 LG

 If the product feels cold to the touch, there may be a small "flicker" when it is turned on.
 This is normal, there is nothing wrong with product.

-The panel is a high technology display product with resolution of two million to six million pixels.
-You may see tiny black dots and/or brightly coloured dots (red, blue or green) at a size of 1 ppm on the panel.
+The panel is a high technology display product with a resolution of two million to six million pixels.
+You may see tiny black dots and/or brightly colored dots (red, blue, or green) at a size of 1 ppm on the panel.
 This does not indicate a malfunction and does not affect the performance and reliability of the product.

 This phenomenon also occurs in third-party products and is not subject to exchange or refund.

 This phenomenon occurs due to the characteristic of the panel.
-It is not related with the product performance, and it is not malfunction.
+It is not related to the product performance, and it is not a malfunction.

 Avoid displaying a fixed image on your television's screen for a prolonged period (2 or more hours for LCD, 1 or more hours for Plasma).
 Also, if you watch the TV at a ratio of 4:3 for a long time, image sticking may occur on the borders of the panel.